gissleh/sarfya/README.md

 ## License

-The project code and annotations in `./data` falls under the ISC license.
+The code under `ports/fwewdictionary/` and any package depending on these (only `cmd/...` within the project) is licensed under GPL2 (LICENSE-GPL.txt).

-The text used in `./data` is the property of their original authors.
+The text used in `data/` is the property of their original authors, and are attributed under the `source` property.

+The remaining code and the annotations in `data/` falls under the ISC license (LICENSE-ISC.txt).

-## Instructions
+## Running & Building

 ### Dev (read/write) server